Grants, Loans and Scholarships

 Applying for Financial Aid

 Your college education will be one of the most important investments you and your family will make.
 Financial aid can help you bridge the gap between your own resources and the cost of education.
 We emphasize bridging the gap because you and your family are primarily responsible for your college expenses.
-The Graceland University Financial Aid department makes every effort to assist you and your family in obtaining the financial aid funds that you may need to meet expenses if your family's resources are not adequate.
+The Graceland University Student Financial Services department makes every effort to assist you and your family in obtaining the financial aid funds that you may need to meet expenses if your family's resources are not adequate.